Mahin556/CKA-Certification-Course-2025/Day 03/README.md

 | **Common Use Case**      | When you need shell features, like piping or chaining commands. | When you want the command to run directly and efficiently. |
 | **Examples**             | `CMD echo "Hello World"`                           | `CMD ["echo", "Hello World"]`                      |

+we can check it using the docker top command
 ---
 ### **Conclusion**